 • Toilets.
 This is an essential thing to consider when choosing a seaside spot.
 Is there an accessible toilet, or Changing Places facilities nearby?
 Do you need a RADAR key, or are there staff on hand to help?

 • Accommodation.
-If you’re making a long weekend of it, it’s worth checking out accommodation first.
+If you’re going for a longer trip, it’s worth checking out accommodation first.
 Are the rooms, and the hotel itself, wheelchair-friendly?
 Are there lifts, an emergency cord in the bathrooms, and accessible washing facilities?
 Check out our article on how to book accessible accommodation for your summer stays.

 With a range of accessible beaches peppered across the length of the UK and Northern Ireland, there are plenty of great options for everyone.
 Enjoy your day by the sea!